aoliver44/taxaHFE/README.md

 <details>
 <summary> <b>Fix #3:</b>
 </summary>

 No fix needed!
-These are just messages from the ```Tidymodels``` package informing you on the hyperparameter tuning steps.
+These are just messages from the ```tidymodels``` package informing you on the hyperparameter tuning steps.

 </details>

 </br>